MCP Security Bench (MSB): Benchmarking Attacks Against Model Context Protocol in LLM Agents: Attack Taxonomy

 \subsection{Mixed Attack}

 An attacker simultaneously exploits multiple components of the tool $\tau^m$ as attack vectors, constructing a mixed attack covering multiple stages.
 Formally, it can be expressed as

 where other notations are the same as those in Eq. \ref{equation1} and Eq. \ref{equation3}.
-Mixed attacks, such as PM combined with UI, integrate the end-to-end attack chain from tool selection to response handling.
-They pose a greater risk in real-world deployments involving the configuration of multiple tools.
+The mixed attack simultaneously exploit multiple interaction interfaces as the attack surface, compromising several stages of the agent’s task execution pipeline.
+Combinations such as PM with UI integrate the end-to-end attack chain from tool selection to response handling.
+These mixed attacks pose a greater risk in real-world deployments involving the configuration of multiple tools.